daviemakz/risen-js/README.md

 - Add a development mode to the package which allows everything to be tested while developing.
 [DONE]

-- Add full spectrum tests to support development environment & replace integration test with this.

 - Add methods to response object to allow self setting of data.
 (Getter & Setters).

 - Add cleaner method other than `sendRequest()` modelled around express.

+- Add method to allow chaining of requests between multiple micro services.

 - Reuse HTTP connection from express server.

+- Add full spectrum tests to support development environment & replace integration test with this.

 - Add pre-made example described in the `README.md`.